Home > News/Videos > Blog > What is manifold for solenoid valve and air control valve?

 What is manifold for solenoid valve and air control valve?cid=861

-Functions of a Valve Manifold
+Functions of a Air Manifold Blocks

-• Simplifies supply and exhaust piping: Multiple solenoid valves are installed on a common base plate, sharing the supply (P) and exhaust (R/S) channels.
+• Simplifies supply and exhaust piping: Multiple pneumatic solenoid valves are installed on a common base plate, sharing the supply (P) and exhaust (R/S) channels.

 • Centralized control: A common electrical interface connects all solenoid valves on the valve island to the PLC control system, reducing wiring complexity.